Menu

 Kimberly Kalnoki

 Kimberly learned to knit from a book as a teenager, then took a hiatus from knitting for about a decade, before returning to it with a passion in her late 20s.
-As a longtime vegan, she doesn't knit with any animal fibers, which motivated her to learn all that she could about yarn substitutions and eventually begin designing her own patterns.
+As a longtime vegan, she doesn't knit with any animal fibers, which motivated her to begin designing her own patterns.

 Projects by Kimberly Kalnoki